Double-A (baseball): System

 The Double-A classification usually hosts developing players that have been part of professional baseball for only a couple of years.
-These players can get to the Double-A level by earning a promotion from any of the lower-level leagues, with Class A-Advanced ("High-A") being immediately below Double-A in the minor league hierarchy.
+These players can get to the Double-A level by earning a promotion from any of the lower-level leagues, with High-A being immediately below Double-A in the minor league hierarchy.

 The step up to the Double-A level can be one of the hardest promotions for such players because it is the level at which pitchers need to have a good off-speed pitch in their repertoires.
 In addition, it is the level where fastball-only hitters need to learn how to hit off-speed pitches, or their hopes of advancing to the majors will diminish.
 Some players may be placed in Double-A to begin their minor league careers, usually veterans from foreign leagues or top prospects out of college.
 Additionally, major league clubs sometimes send players to their Double-A team to rehabilitate from injuries.

 While Triple-A is the highest level in the minor leagues, players may also advance to the major leagues directly from Double-A. For example, within the Toronto Blue Jays organization, 17 position players were promoted from Double-A directly to MLB during 1978–2018; approximately one player every two seasons.
 As players at the Double-A level are, generally, still improving their skills, it could be argued that the pure talent level is higher in Double-A than Triple-A, where there may be some stagnation of talent.

 Because players are not often moved back and forth from their major league parent club as often happens in Triple-A, the rosters of Double-A teams tend to be more stable.
 Fans of Double-A teams thus have a longer amount of time to get acquainted with the players, which helps create a better relationship between the team and its fans.